 No matter how carefully you manage expenditure post redundancy, there is clearly a danger of falling into debt.
 You may already have commitments such as a mortgage, school fees or credit card debt, and if you do not have redundancy protection or other insurance, you may experience problems.

 The main steps to consider are in many ways common sense, but nevertheless worth stating here as in the aftermath of a redundancy, especially if it has been unexpected, you may not always be thinking logically.
-Redundancy within the legal sector is much more prevalent than previously, and there is therefore more understanding of the implications for Solicitors, as well as more sources of support and advice.

 - Reduce and manage expenditure and spending: look especially at large items such as running car(s) and subscriptions.
 The sooner you do this, the earlier you will feel more in control of your situation.